-Maybe you’re just looking for a fun, informative way to meet and learn about some of our outreach animals.
+Are you interested in a fun, informative way to meet and learn about some of our outreach animals?
 Then this is the program for you!
 Get up close and personal with our furry, scaly, and feathered friends.

-Discover whooo stays awake when the sun goes down, who snoozes in the afternoon, and who sleeps when the stars shine.
+Discover who stays awake when the sun goes down, who snoozes in the afternoon, and who sleeps when the stars shine.

 Did you know some animals are vegetarians?
-Within a food chain there are carnivores, omnivores, herbivores, decomposers, plants, and scavengers; can one live without the other?
-Examine how all are linked in the delicate circle of life.
+Within a food chain there are all kinds of animals: carnivores, omnivores, herbivores, and more!
+We'll talk about how animals linked in the complicated circle of life.